 Waikato-Tainui Remaining Claims

-The Waikato-Tainui Negotiations Team has entered into direct negotiations with the Crown for the Waikato Tainui Remaining Claims.
+The Waikato-Tainui Negotiations Team (the Negotiations Team) has entered direct negotiations with the Crown for the Waikato Tainui Remaining Claims.
 This is the same process our iwi used for the 1995 Raupatu Claims Settlement, and the 2010 Waikato River Settlement.
 Although Waikato-Tainui have already been through the Treaty Settlement process twice, the intention is to have different approach to negotiations for this settlement.

-The Crown and The Negotiations Team have agreed to a holistic approach to direct negotiations that integrates tikanga Maaori and whakaaro Maaori.
+The Crown and The Negotiations Team have agreed to a holistic approach to direct negotiations that integrates tikanga Maaori.
 A takarangi has been developed which outlines the three key principles in which this settlement is intended to achieve:

 - Mana moana